ahmadrosid/hl/README.md

 # HL (WIP)
 Syntax highlighting written in Rust.
-This project is intended to be used to generate html syntax highlighting from the given file.
+The project is designed to generate html syntax highlighting with the given file.

 ## Usage
 ```bash